 Dr. Timothy Fetter, D.C., M.S.W.

-I expanded on the traditional Chiropractic skill set in both extracurricular and post-graduate studies to learn more about adjusting the cranial bones of the skull to help with headaches and tension, treating muscular trigger points to relieve muscle tension, clinical nutrition and anti-inflammatory diet strategies to aid the healing process, as well as Functional Medicine and coaching.
+I expanded on the traditional Chiropractic skill set in both extracurricular and post-graduate studies to learn more about adjusting the cranial bones of the skull to help with headaches and tension, treating muscular trigger points to relieve muscle tension, clinical nutrition and anti-inflammatory diet strategies to aid the healing process, as well as Functional Medicine and Coaching.

 Outside of practice, I’m deeply interested in how movement, nutrition, stress, and mindset shape long-term health.
 I stay active through mountain biking, hiking, and strength training.
 I hold a fourth-degree black belt in Uechi-Ryu karate and maintain a personal practice of meditation and reflective reading.